Emergent360/workshops/exercises/ansible_rhel_90/6-system-roles/README.md

 Linux System Roles create a consistent user interface to provide settings to a given subsystem that is abstract from any particular implementation.
 For example, assigning an IP Address to a network interface should be a generic concept separate from any particular implementations such as init networking scripts, NetworkManager, or systemd-networkd.

 This exercise will use two Linux System Roles, the `timesync` and `firewall` roles.

+For Red Hat Enterprise Linux systems, Red Hat has made the roles and collections from Linux System Roles available as an RPM package called [rhel-system-roles](https://access.redhat.com/articles/3050101).

 ## Step 1 - Examine Ansible Project